popsim-consortium/manuscript/response-to-reviewers.md

 > a.
 Confusing how in panels A and B time moves left to right, and in panel C time moves right to left.
 > b.
 Also, the figure would be improved by showing with vertical lines the timing of the CEU/YRI divergence in the true model. (similar comments hold for Figures S4 and S5)

-We agree that the orientation of this figure is confusing, and so have changed it as suggested.
+We agree that the orientation of this figure was confusing, and so have changed it as suggested.
 In addition, we had previously plotted divergence times here as vertical lines, however we felt that plotting it this way made the figure hard to read since there was a great deal of overlap between these lines and the N(t) lines on the figure, which was was especially difficult to read when including multiple replicates.
 Thus, we decided to depict the divergence times (simulated and inferred) in a separate panel in the bottom of the figure, to improve readability.

 > 9. Page 16 "checked for convergence" : Wording - sounds like checking for convergence between the methods - I think you mean convergence by each method to an optimum in their respective objective functions.